 CIT 143 : Programming for Game Developers I

 This course introduces programming for game developers.
 Students learn the basics of game programming using a popular game programming language and start out creating simple text games and move on to windows programming with an introduction to DirectX.
 The student leaves this course with a basic understanding of programming and the basic programming skills to start programming games.
 Prerequisite: CIT 140 and CIS 120 or permission of the instructor.
 Three lecture hours per week.
 Instructional Support Fee applies.
-Competency met: Technical Literacy (8.0) 3 credits Fall, Spring
+Gen. Ed.
+Competencies Met: Information Literacy.
+3 credits Fall, Spring

 - Design a program to solve a problem.